 The Churchill Garden Group is a voluntary organisation and membership is free.
 Available members pick up organic materials from local businesses to feed the worms and add to the compost.

-We meet Mondays at 10am at the Churchill Neighbourhood Centre and have a working bee afterwards when we do garden maintenance chores or fund raising activity preparations as well as socialising together and sharing each other’s gardening knowledge.
+We meet Tuesday’s at 10 am at the Churchill Neighbourhood Centre and have a working bee afterwards when we do garden maintenance chores or fund raising activity preparations as well as socialising together and sharing each other’s gardening knowledge.
 Working bees for more complex chores like garden construction are organised when needed.
 Plant cuttings are shared and friendships formed.